 HOW WE HELPED

-At the end of the 20th century, many of the structures at Xiannongtan were in danger of collapse.
+At the end of the twentieth century, many of the structures at Xiannongtan were in danger of collapse.
 To combat these trends, World Monuments Fund initially placed the badly damaged Jufu Hall on the 1998 Watch and then expanded the listing to encompass all of Xiannongtan in 2000.
 After the complex received official government protection in 2001, the National Administration for Cultural Heritage and the Beijing municipality joined WMF in the effort to revitalize the site.
 WMF obtained funding to restore Jufu Hall, the Divine Kitchen, the Feasting Hall, Qing Cheng Palace, and a number of smaller architectural features within the confines of the complex.
 Work on each structure included stabilization, wood treatment, repair and conservation of the tiles, and consolidation and preservation of the painted decoration.
 The Divine Tablet Repository and the Holy Granary were converted into a museum to educate visitors about the history of the Xiannongtan complex.